Dance, Bodies, and Aging

-In these excerpts from a 2008 interview, Carrie Mae Weems talks about her background in dance, the role of other women’s bodies in her work, and the ongoing performative thread in her photographs and films.
+On the eve of the unveiling of the artist’s 2008 project, Constructing History: A Requiem to Mark the Moment, at the Savannah College of Art and Design in Atlanta, Carrie Mae Weems discusses her background in dance, the role of other women’s bodies in her work, and the ongoing performative thread in her photographs and films.

 WEEMS: What’s the back-story?
 I moved away from home when I was sixteen…and my best friend was a dancer.
 We’re still in contact today and she works with me on some of my film projects, the most recent one in Atlanta and the one in Rome.
 She had also left home early, from a middle class German-Jewish family.
 I was from this working class black family, but we really hit it off and became best friends and we traveled a bit together.
 We moved to San Francisco together, for instance.

 I had been interested in dance and theater to a certain extent.
 I wasn’t really so interested in dance, I just knew how to dance really well.
 I had a really, I think, deep sense of my body from a very early age.
 People were always inviting me to dance, always inviting me to join their companies, and so I went to San Francisco with my girlfriend [in 1970] and started dancing with the famous and extraordinary Anna Halprin.
 I was in Anna’s company for I suppose, maybe a year or two…experimenting with very deep parts of dance and ideas about dance.
 Anna was really interested in ideas about peace and using dance as a way to bridge different cultures together as a vehicle for multicultural expression.
 But this was of course when multiculturalism wasn’t used as a concept.